scsm-ua/sridhar-maharaj-archive-full-doc2md-2026-03/README.md

+**Output data now merged to**: https://github.com/scsm-ua/sridhar-maharaj-archive

+This repo no longer updated.

 # Shridhar Maharaj Full Classes — Processing Pipeline

 Converts Russian lecture transcripts of Śrīla Śrīdhara Mahārāja from DOC/RTF source files into clean Markdown files with YAML frontmatter, and renames the matching MP3 audio files — all organized by a canonical `record_id` (e.g. `1981.03.07.A`).